-Reference section 5.12 Test menu to choose the fuel line you need to prime, i.e. Prime Fuel or Prime Burner.
+Choose the fuel line you need to prime, Main Fuel or Burner

-Click on right arrow to "On" and left to "Off" to start/stop the pump manually.
+Click on right arrow to on and left to off to start/stop the pump manually.
 Please observe fuel line to engine very carefully and push the off button to shutoff as soon as fuel reaches engine.
 Repeat the same operation on the burner line by the appropriate menu entry (Prime Burner), except that after stopping the fuel when it reaches the turbine case restart the prime for and additional three seconds to get the start fuel down to the igniter' If this step is not completed a series of "start bad" errors may occur until the fuel reaches the igniter.